ot4i/ace-maven-plugin/README.md

 * try to avoid any system or provided scope dependencies.
 This typically result in issues when handling the project within the ACE toolkit or the mqsicreatebar build.
 * for any further development:
 	* in some cases I had the need to extend the standard maven build classpath.
 But there is NO way to manipulate it via a pom / plugin config.
+So save (use) your time for other stuff .... ; )